 Why is there no ringing of chicks at Loch of the Lowes?

 We used to ring all osprey chicks born at Loch of the Lowes, but in 2004 we had an incident in which a chick was found to be dead soon after being returned to the nest after ringing, cause unknown.
 This incident, in conjunction with the fact that we were getting so few details of sightings or recoveries of Lowes chicks, persuaded us that it was not worthwhile continuing, but rather investing in the newer more scientifically revealing technology of satellite tracking instead.
-This was done for the first time in 2012, and we hope to continue in 2013.
+This was done for the first time in 2012, and again in 2013- we hope to continue in 2014.

 Do you track our ospreys while they are wintering?
 And where do they go?